 An ItemDefinition element MAY have a typeRef, which is a string that references, as a qualified name, either an ItemDefinition in the current instance of Definitions or a built-in type in the specified typeLanguage or a type defined in an imported DMN, XSD, or other document.
 In the latter case, the external document SHALL be imported in the Definitions element that contains the instance of ItemDefinition, using an Import element specifying both the namespace value and its name when used a qualifier.
 For example, in the case of data structures contributed by an XML schema, an Import would be used to specify the file location of that schema, and the typeRef attribute would reference the type or element definition in the imported schema.
-If the type language is FEEL the built-in types are the FEEL built-in data types: number, string, boolean, days and time duration, time, and date and time.
+If the type language is FEEL the built-in types are the FEEL built-in data types: number, string, boolean, days and time duration, years and months duration, time, and date and time.
 A typeRef referencing a built-in type SHALL omit the prefix.

-$An \ \texttt{ItemDefinition} \ \textbf{element} \ \textbf{may} \ \textbf{restrict} \ \textbf{the} \ \textbf{values} \ \textbf{that} \ \textbf{are} \ \textbf{allowed} \ \textbf{from} \ \textbf{typeRef}, \ \textbf{using} \ \textbf{the} \ \textbf{allowedValues}$ attribute.
+An ItemDefinition element may restrict the values that are allowed from typeRef, using the allowedValues attribute.
 The allowedValues are an instance of unaryTests that specifies the allowed values or ranges of allowed values within the domain of the typeRef.
 The type of the allowed values SHALL be consistent with the containing ItemDefinition element.
 If an ItemDefinition element contains one or more allowedValues, the allowedValues specifies the complete range of values that this ItemDefinition represents.
 If an ItemDefinition element does not contain allowedValues, its range of allowed values is the full range of the referenced typeRef.
 In cases where the values that an ItemDefinition element represents are collections of values in the allowed range, the multiplicity can be projected into the attribute isCollection.
 The default value for this attribute is false.

 An alternative way to define an instance of ItemDefinition is as a composition of ItemDefinition elements.
-An instance of ItemDefinition may contain zero or more itemComponent, which are themselves
+An instance of ItemDefinition may contain zero or more itemComponent, which are themselves ItemDefinitions.

-ItemDefinitions.
 Each itemComponent in turn may be defined by either a typeRef and allowedValues or a nested itemComponent.
 In this way, complex types may be defined within DMN.
-The name of an itemComponent ted ItemDefinition) must be unique within its containing ItemDefinition or itemComponent SHALL be defined using only one of the alternative ways:
+The name of an itemComponent (nested ItemDefinition) must be unique within its containing ItemDefinition or itemComponent.
+An ItemDefinition element SHALL be defined using only one of the alternative ways: